rdjpalmer/portfolio/src/posts/the-right-links-to-the-right-person.md

 title: "The right links to the right person"
 date: 2021-11-03
 slug: "/the-right-links-to-the-right-person"
-description: Go on, read it.
-hasTweetEmbed: true
+description: >-
+  When this information is abundant, we need help filtering that information to what is good and helpful.
+Share the love by sending what is relevant to those around and reduce their load.
 ---

-I was reminded recently, by the ever present Tiago Forte, that information flow is a critical part of your role as CEO, mentor and friend.

 For years and years, I have made it my mission to discover new things and ensure I'm passing it on to the right people.
 Sometimes, I'd go days or weeks without sending anything to anyone.
 Others, I'd be finding interesting tidbits, apps, companies that needed to be shared almost too frequently.